 No, it is not necessary; you can contact me directly.
 However, your extended health benefits plan may require a medical referral (re being reimbursed for my fees)… check your plan.

-Certain challenges are best addressed by clinicians working in a multi-disciplinary team, and/or with specialized training.
+Certain challenges are best addressed by clinicians working in a multi-disciplinary team, and/or with specialized training with specific populations.
 As such, I do NOT work with:

 - people on short or long term disability, WSIB or MVA clients